iterative/dvc.org/content/docs/studio/self-hosting/installation/k8s-helm.md

 $ helm repo add iterative https://helm.iterative.ai
 ```

-## 3. Install the Studio Helm chart
+## 3. Install the DVC Studio Helm chart

-In this example, we'll configure Studio to integrate with GitLab and use the
+In this example, we'll configure DVC Studio to integrate with GitLab and use the
 built in Postgres, Redis, and Minio.

 <admon info="tip">

-For a comprehensive list on Studio's configuration options, please see the
+For a comprehensive list on DVC Studio's configuration options, please see the
 Configuration section in the sidebar.

 </admon>